jax-ml/jax/docs/jax.numpy.rst

   array updates (:code:`x[i] = y`), JAX provides an alternative pure indexed update function :func:`jax.ops.index_update`.

+* Relatedly, some NumPy functions return views of arrays when possible (examples are :func:`numpy.transpose` and :func:`numpy.reshape`).
+JAX versions of such functions will return copies instead, although such copies can often be optimized away by XLA when sequences of operations are compiled using :func:`jax.jit`.

 * NumPy is very aggressive at promoting values to :code:`float64` type.
-JAX sometimes is less aggressive about type promotion.
+JAX sometimes is less aggressive about type promotion (See :ref:`type-promotion`).

 A small number of NumPy operations that have data-dependent output shapes are incompatible with :func:`jax.jit` compilation.
 The XLA compiler requires that